LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

     - The current count of cosponsors of the amendment, not including any withdrawn cosponsors.
   - `<countIncludingWithdrawnCosponsors>` (e.g. 2)
     - The total number of cosponsors of the amendment, including any withdrawn cosponsors.

+## Text Level

+Note: Full text of Senate submitted amendments is displayed and searchable on Congress.gov for the 117th Congress forward.
+Links to text in the Congressional Record are provided for Senate amendments prior to the 117th Congress and for House amendments.
+See [About the Congressional Record](https://www.congress.gov/help/congressional-record) to learn more about searching the Congressional Record.
+Not all House amendments from the 117th Congress forward have text granules available at this time.

+`<api-root>`

+The `<api-root>` is only present in the XML format.

+`<textVersions>`

+Parent container for text versions of an amendment.
+Only Senate amendments and some House amendments from the 117th Congress foward will have this deeper level.
+A `<textVersions>` element may include the following children:

+- `<item>`
+  - Container for text versions of an amendment.
+An `<item>` element is repeatable and may include the following children:
+    - `<type>`
+      - The type of the amendment.
+For example, "Submitted" or "Modified".
+    - `<date>`
+      - The date of the amendment text.
+    - `<formats>` (e.g. Rob)
+      - Container for amendment text format types.
+A `<formats>` element is repeateable and may include the following children:
+        - `<item>`
+            - Container for format items.
+An `<item>` element is repeatable and may include the following children:
+              - `<URL>`
+                - URL for the amendment text version.
+              - `<type>`
+                - The format type.
+For example, "PDF" or "HTML".
+- `<pagination>`
+  - `<count>` (e.g. 1)
+    - The current count of text versions of the amendment.